Kelly: Americans should be concerned about North Korea

 Kelly, a retired four-star Marine general, told reporters Thursday that North Korea is a pariah that cannot be allowed to threaten the United States.

 "The American people should be concerned about a state that has developed a pretty good ICBM capability and is developing a pretty good nuclear re-entry vehicle," Kelly said in his first White House press briefing since joining the administration earlier this year.

 "I would believe, I think I speak for the administration, that that state simply cannot have the ability to reach the homeland."

+US officials have rarely offered a specific assessment as to North Korea's development of a reliable re-entry vehicle but in July, one official indicated that it remained a challenge.

+North Korea can currently get a missile "off the ground," a lot of undetermined variables remain about guidance, reentry and the ability to hit a specific target, the official said at the time.

-He added: "Right now there is great concern about a lot of Americans that live in Guam.
+Kelly added: "Right now there is great concern about a lot of Americans that live in Guam.
 Right now we think the threat is manageable but over time, if it grows beyond where it is today, well, let's hope that diplomacy works."

 Trump has used bellicose rhetoric to describe North Korea.

-During his remarks at the United Nations last month, Trump threatened to "totally destroy" the rouge nation.
+During his remarks at the United Nations last month, Trump threatened to "totally destroy" the rogue nation.

 White House aides -- and Trump himself -- have argued that the President's blunt style is a departure from years of failed negotiations with North Korea.